V3D3/autonetaccess/README.md

 3. reduce the extra disk read when writing credentials for the first time.
 4. allow duration selection.
 5. disable cron job/authorizing when not on netaccess-supporting network.
+6. handle json format errors.
+7. make connection failures more graceful.
-6. load a cat gif when successfully authorized
+8. load a cat gif when successfully authorized